-There is long debate on the differences between leather soles vs rubber soles with regards to comfort/durability/elegance etc. So I thought it wise to create a post in order to discuss all of the points and shed some light on certain myths that need debunking.
+There is a long debate on the differences between leather soles vs rubber soles with regard to comfort/durability/elegance etc. So I thought it wise to create a post in order to discuss all of the points and shed some light on certain myths that need debunking.

-Leather Con’s: The downside of leather is that if not done properly (or in the absence of cork combined with a thin sole), it can be very rigid and not actually providing much in terms of comfort if not accompanied by proper fitting lasts/certain shoe contructions etc. A thin-soled, blake stitched, flat last (no arch support) will be one of the most uncomfortable experiences ever.
+Leather Cons: The downside of leather is that if not done properly (or in the absence of cork combined with a thin sole), it can be very rigid and not actually provide much in terms of comfort if not accompanied by proper fitting lasts/certain shoe constructions etc. A thin-soled, blake stitched, flat last (no arch support) will be one of the most uncomfortable experiences ever.
 On the contrary, a double leather sole, Goodyear welted shoe made on a last with proper arch support will be among the most comfortable shoes around.

-Leather Con’s: Opposite to its pro, the less amount of layers or thinner the leather sole is the more fragile it is.
-I have seen guys chew through top quality (think best brands out there) soles in a matter of months due to ?how much they walked in all kinds of weather.
-Leather absorbs water so over time you can get it coming through your soles for the smallest of cracks or busted seam etc..
+Leather Cons: Opposite to its pro, the less amount of layers or thinner the leather sole is the more fragile it is.
+I have seen guys chew through top-quality soles from the best brands there are in a matter of months due to how frequently they walked in all kinds of weather.
+Leather absorbs water so over time you can get it coming through your soles for the smallest of cracks or busted seams etc..

-Rubber Con’s: If it cracks, it’s over.
+Rubber Cons: If it cracks, it’s over.
 And sometimes it can crack for no apparent reason.
-Or if you try to dry it (think leave your shoes on the heater) after being wet.
-I have seen what looked like good rubber soles, all of the sudden crack and then it are pretty much ruined as the cracks will only get worse.
+Or if you try to dry it (i.e. leave your shoes on the heater) after being wet.
+I have seen what looked like good rubber soles, all of a sudden crack and then they are pretty much ruined as the cracks will only get worse.

 Leather Con’s: If the sole is not cut tight to the last it just looks wonky and very inelegant IMHO.
 So the cut has to be done right in order to maintain the correct manner of elegance and formality.

-Rubber Pro’s: Some snobs and/or traditionalists will say that Rubber soles cannot be elegant nor formal.
-While I would agree about 90% there have been some makers that have sourced rubber soles that when looking at them from a side view from ?5 feet away you would not be able to tell if they were rubber or leather.
+Rubber Pros: Some snobs and/or traditionalists will say that Rubber soles cannot be elegant or formal.
+While I would agree about 90% there have been some makers that have sourced rubber soles that when looking at them from a side view from 5 feet away you would not be able to tell if they were rubber or leather.
 So that debunks the myth there as rubber can be used in an elegant setting providing that the sole maintains a manner of thinness.

 Rubber Con’s: 90% of the time rubber soles add a certain level of chunkiness to the shoe that just makes it plain informal